lindelwa122/epoch/README.md

 ## How to install

-Fork this repo, clone the project into your machine, and run --- to install Epoch in your system.
+Fork this repo, clone the project into your machine, and run `pip install .` to install Epoch in your system.
 You may want to be inside a virtual environment.
 Now, run `epochvc --help` to see commands you can run.

 ## How to contribute